 The area is visited by tourists who are interested in local tribes and their culture and pristine nature.
 There are several villages in the area which can be visited to get to know the local people.

-Shangnyu village - Approximately 6 Km from the Mon town, Shangnyu village is the home of the Konyak Naga people.
-The village heads house is believed to be about 500 years old.
-There is an old wooden structure in the village approximately 8 feet in height was built for the local warriors.
+Shangnyu village - Approximately 6 Km from Mon town, Shangnyu village is the home of the Konyak Naga people.
+The village head's house is believed to be about 500 years old.
+There is an old wooden structure in the village approximately 8 feet in height that was built for the local warriors.
 Other than the Konyak tribes, the splendid view surrounding the village is also an attraction.

-Veda peak - is the highest peak in Mon district, it is a picturesque place about 70 Km from the Mon town.
+Veda peak - is the highest peak in Mon district, it is a picturesque place about 70 Km from Mon town.
 On a clear day, great views of Assam plains including that of River Brahmaputra & River Chindwin can be seen from here.

 Local People and their Culture

 The biggest & most colourful festival of the Konyak is Aoleang Monyu which is a spectacular watch, the tribes dressed in colourful traditional clothes dance their cultural dance.
-With changing time the young Konyaks have been giving up their traditional way of life and getting adopted to modern lifestyle.
+With changing times the young Konyaks have been giving up their traditional way of life and getting adopted to modern lifestyle.